In this article, we are going to see the advantages and disadvantages of sprinkler irrigation.

 - Sprinkler irrigation helps to eliminate soil Erosion

 - In sprinkler irrigation, the initial cost of implementation is high.

 - Efficiency is poor in high wind conditions

-- Sprinkler Irrigation requires high and constant energy requirement for operation.
+- Sprinkler Irrigation requires high and constant energy required for operation.

-- Highly saline water causes leaf burning when temperature is higher than 95 F.
+- Highly saline water causes leaf burning when the temperature is higher than 95 F.